In this article

 For example, a couple that wants to include grandchildren but doesn’t know how many they’ll eventually have might find it easier to write out their wishes in the will.
 That way, they can dictate that certain assets should pass to their grandchildren without updating their life insurance policy or beneficiary designation each time they have a new grandchild.

 Still, this is only your best option if there are a lot of moving pieces.
-Although writing “refer to my will” is a simpler short-term solution, leaving the policy to your estate has some drawbacks, too.
+Although writing “refer to my will” is a simpler short-term solution, leaving the policy to your estate has drawbacks, too.

 Not utilizing “per stirpes.”
 Per stirpes is a fancy way of saying that each branch of the family should receive an equal share.
 So, if one of your kids passes away before you, the per stirpes rule says that the child’s share will go to his or her offspring, instead of reverting to the surviving sibling.
 Per stirpes only goes to the next generation, not a child’s spouse, so you’d need to designate your son- or daughter-in-law as a contingent beneficiary if you want that person to receive the share of the death benefit.